top of page

 4. Get Enough Sleep

-Studies have shown that not getting proper sleep increases sugar consumption and increases the craving for sweets to bolster energies.
+Studies have shown that not getting proper sleep increases sugar consumption and increases the craving for sweets to bolster energy.
 It is important to stay rested and understand how fatigue can upset your balance.

 bottom of page